Skip to main content

 Frequently Asked Questions

-What are the two generics on useToolData?
+What are the generic types on useToolData?